-Part I - Accessing Personal Data under GDPR
+Part I - Accessing Personal Data under the GDPR.

-1. When do I have the right to access my personal data from the Department under GDPR?
-Answer:
+1. When do I have the right to access my personal data from the Department under the GDPR?

-Where the Department processes any personal data relating to you, you have the right to obtain confirmation of this from us, and to have access to your data.
+Where the Department processes any personal data relating to you, you have the right to obtain confirmation of this from us, and to have access to your data subject to any relevant rights or interests, which ought to be taken into account.